INIT6Source/UNOFFICIAL_CERTIFIED_BLOCKHAIN_PRACTIONER_STUDY_GUIDE/README.md

 #### Overview

-Nodes are fundamental components of a blockchain network.
-They are individual computers or devices that participate in the network by maintaining, validating, and broadcasting the distributed ledger.
-Nodes work collaboratively to ensure the integrity, security, and synchronization of the blockchain, making it decentralized and resilient against failures and attacks.
+Nodes server the foundation of a blockchain network.
+They're individual computers or devices that participate in the network by maintaining, validating, and broadcasting the distributed ledger.
+Nodes work collaboratively to ensure the integrity, security, and synchronization of the blockchain, making it decentralized and resilient against failure and attack.

 #### Types of Nodes